yanntm/its-lola/README.md

  * Reachability silver : <img src="http://mcc.lip6.fr/certificates/2020/silver-Reachability-2020.png" alt="Silver Reachability" width="50px" height="50px">
  * CTL silver : <img src="http://mcc.lip6.fr/certificates/2020/silver-Reachability-2020.png" alt="Silver Reachability" width="50px" height="50px">

-It also got the first place (gold ?) in the [Deadlock Detection](https://mcc.lip6.fr/index.php?CONTENT=results/ReachabilityDeadlock.html&TITLE=Results%20for%20ReachabilityDeadlock) category, though in 2020 this category was merged into "GlobalProperties" (for the first time) so there is no related medal.
+It also got the first place (gold ?) in the [Deadlock Detection](https://mcc.lip6.fr/2020/index.php?CONTENT=results/ReachabilityDeadlock.html&TITLE=Results%20for%20ReachabilityDeadlock) category, though in 2020 this category was merged into "GlobalProperties" (for the first time) so there is no related medal.

 # Usage

 As this tool conforms to the Model-Checking contest rules, please see the [MCC instructions](https://mcc.lip6.fr/pdf/MCC2020-SubmissionManual.pdf) to see how these `BenchKit_head.sh` scripts are meant to be invoked, and what is expected outputs from the tool in terms of verdict reporting.

+To install, simply clone this repository and run `install_all.sh` script.
+This build is Linux specific as these are the conditions in the contest.

-Basically you need : a `model.pnml` Petri net and an `Examination.xml` property file in the current working directory.
+To analyze a model you need : a `model.pnml` Petri net and an `Examination.xml` property file in the current working directory.

 Then define the environment variables `BK EXAMINATION` (to one of `ReachabilityDeadlock,UpperBounds,ReachabilityCardinality,ReachabilityFireability,LTLFireability,LTLCardinality,CTLFireability,CTLCardinality`) and `BK TIME CONFINEMENT` (in seconds).